ICCR’s legal work in support of shareholders’ rights (includes litigation and amicus briefs):

 -

-- Motion for Summary Judgement regarding SB 2337 1/7/26.
+- Motion for Summary Judgement Regarding SB 2337 1/7/26.
 ICCR filed a Motion for Summary Judgment in its challenge against Texas statute SB 2337.
 ICCR’s suit, filed in federal court in November 2025 and joined by United Church Funds and Ceres, focused on a newly-adopted law that imposes unprecedented and burdensome unconstitutional obligations on ICCR and similarly-situated organizations.

 - Amicus Brief: Slaughter v.
 Trump 11/13/25.
 ICCR joined this amicus brief challenging the Administration’s attempted firing of FTC Commissioner Rebecca Kelly Slaughter